hashimati/Service-Requests-Offers-Microservices/README.md

 Service Request-Offers Microservices is a simple microservices application using Micronaut framework.
 The application covers the following areas:
-1. Service Discovary using Netflix Eureka or Consul.
+1. Service Discovery using Netflix Eureka or Consul.
 2. Integration with Zuul Gateway.
 3. Securing Microservices with JWT.
 4. Using Micronaut Data with MySQL and Liquibase.